top of page

 • The Underdark- the flying spiders would make great minions for drow who lean heavy into worshiping Lloth, the Queen of spiders.
 The spiders could cling to stalactites and drop down from above to surprise enemies.

-• A canyon- if your campaign takes place in a desert or inside a valley a canyon with high rock walls and deep crevices would make for a perfect ambush location.
+• A canyon- if your campaign takes place in a desert or inside a valley, a canyon with high rock walls and deep crevices would make for a perfect ambush location.

 • As mounts- increase the size of the spider from medium to large, allowing them to be used as mounts for monsters like the ettercap or drow.